vi14m/multichatbot/README.md

 - 📧 Email drafting for professional and personal communications
 - 🔊 Text-to-Speech (TTS) for audio output of responses
 - 🔉 Audio transcription of `.wav` files using Whisper
+- 📄 File analysis for images, PDFs, and text files with AI-powered insights
 - 🔒 Real-time content moderation with LLaMA Guard
 - 🌐 Clean, dynamic React UI with dropdown mode selector and file uploader